Opal: Multimodal Image Generation for News Illustration

 \subsubsection{Task.}

-Participants were given a task to illustrate two articles, one of which was about the problem of overcrowding in national parks and another which was about healing in the time of COVID-19.
-These articles were randomly selected from a pool of 62 articles that came with editorial illustrations and can be found in the Appendix.
+Participants were given a task to illustrate two articles.
+One article was about the problem of overcrowding in national parks.
+Another was about healing in the time of COVID-19.
+These articles were chosen randomly from 62 illustrated articles listed in the New York Times “2021 The Year in Illustration” \cite{the_new_york_times_2022}.